 About me

-When life is a struggle there is huge benefit in being able to speak freely and confidentially, without fear of judgement to someone who is warm, wants to understand and can help you to find your way through your difficulties.
-I can give you the time and space to talk about what is troubling you and together we can explore your feelings and find a way forward.
+I can help you to find a way through your difficulties by giving you time and space to talk about things; together we can explore your feelings and find a way forward.

-Since qualifying in 2014 I worked for the NHS, several low-cost counselling services and a specialist bereavement service before concentrating on my private practice.
+Since qualifying in 2014 I have worked for the NHS, several low-cost counselling services and a specialist bereavement service before concentrating on my private practice.

 Before training as a therapist, I was employed for many years in a corporate environment so have a good understanding of the pressures of work stress, burn out and difficulties in maintaining work/life balance.